xrootd/xrootd-pgintegrity/README.md

 The Oss space name to be used for the files containing the CRC32C values.

 prefix=/directory
-The files containing the CRC32C values will be stored under the give base directory as files ending in ".xrdt".
+The files containing the CRC32C values will be stored under the given base directory as files ending in ".xrdt".
 The files are organised in directories to match the datafiles.
 By default the base directory is "/.xrdt".
 The syntax "prefix=" with no value has the special meaning that